2 Part Course |

 Practical, Real-World Focus

-Rather than relying solely on theory, the course emphasises practical scenarios and case studies drawn from real-world transactions.
-Participants gain hands-on experience in applying SDLT rules to everyday situations, giving them confidence to address complex tax considerations in their own work.
+Rather than relying solely on theory, this Stamp Duty Land Tax course emphasises practical scenarios and case studies from real-world transactions.
+You will gain hands-on experience in applying SDLT rules to everyday situations, and the confidence to address complex tax considerations in your day-to-day work.

 Comprehensive and Up-to-Date Content

-The SDLT regime is frequently updated, and this course reflects the latest legislative changes and guidance.
-Learners can be confident they’re receiving the most current information, ensuring compliance with evolving tax rules.
+The SDLT regime is frequently updated, and this course reflects the latest legislative changes and guidance, as of 2025.
+Learners can be confident of receiving the most current information, ensuring compliance with evolving tax rules.

 Structured Learning Path